 Each residence room contains:

-Residence life involves more than the students living on campus; the Dean of Students, Assistant Dean, residence staff called dons, and student patrol staff are all important members of the residence community.
-These people work to keep you safe, support you whether you need personal or academic help, and create a positive environment for both your academic endeavours and social engagements.
+Residence life involves more than the students living on campus; the Dean of Students, Assistant Dean, Residence and residence staff made up of dons and junior dons, are essential members of the residence community.
+These King’s community members work to keep you safe, support you whether you need personal or academic help, and create a positive environment to help you to fulfill your potential and build friendships within the community.